CMACH508/GFLmser/README.md

 # FGLmser
 This is an implementation of 'GAN Flexible Lmser for Super-resolution'  https://dl.acm.org/doi/abs/10.1145/3343031.3350952

+Peiying Li, Shikui Tu, and Lei Xu,
+"GAN Flexible Lmser for Super-resolution."
+In Proceedings of the 27th ACM International Conference on Multimedia (MM2019), pp. 756-764.
+ACM, 2019

 Existing single image super-resolution (SISR) methods usually focus on Low-Resolution (LR) images which are artificially generated from High-Resolution (HR) images by a down-sampling process, but are not robust for unmatched training set and testing set.
 This paper proposes a GAN Flexible Lmser (GFLmser) network that bidirectionally learns the High-to-Low (H2L) process that degrades HR images to LR images and the Low-to-High (L2H) process that recovers the LR images back to HR images.
 The two directions share the same architecture, added with the gated skip connections from the H2L-net to the L2H-net in order to enhance information transferring for super-resolution.
 In comparison with several related state-of-the-art methods, experiments demonstrate that not only GFLmser is the most robust method on images of unmatched training set and testing set, but also its performance on real-world face LR images is best in PSNR and reasonably good in FID.
 For FID testing, please infer https://github.com/mseitzer/pytorch-fid to do your FID test.
 You can download dataset files from here:https://jbox.sjtu.edu.cn/l/T1q9qS, passwd:skyn